 1 Laboratory for Clinical Neuroscience, Centro de Tecnología Biomédica, Universidad Politécnica de Madrid, Madrid, Spain

-ABSTRACT- 150 WORDS
+ABSTRACT

-Memory enhancement for emotional and perceptual oddballs in free-recall paradigms has been widely reported.
-This mnemonic enhancement for oddballs has been described alongside with retrograde and anterograde amnesia for the words preceding and following the oddballs, however, the precise mechanisms driving these recall patterns remain unknown.
-Conditional response probability (CRP) curves provide a quantitative approach to evaluate free recall upon availability of recalling two items.
-Previous studies using CRP curves consistently show that recall tends to occur for contiguous items and with a strong forward directionality.
-We hypothesized that the presentation of emotional oddballs would increase CRP curves, thereby, increasing the forward-flow of memory from emotional oddballs and that it would be related to the retrograde amnesic effect.
-70 participants (35 females) encoded 40 lists of 13 neutral words and 1 oddball (emotional or perceptual; 20 lists each) at varying stimulus onset asynchronies (1, 2, 3, 4 or 6 seconds) followed by a distractor task (counting backwards) before free recalling the items.
-In line with previous findings, we found enhanced recall of both oddball types accompanied by a mild retrograde and anterograde amnesic effect.
-Forward-contiguity was present in both oddball type lists.
-We then investigated transitions to and from oddballs.
-In line with our predictions, we found a significant oddball x transition type interaction.
-Transitions from emotional oddballs were enhanced whereas transitions from perceptual oddballs showed contiguity in recall but no forwards-directionality.
-Lastly, we did not find a significant correlation between this enhancement and retrograde amnesia.
-Thus, the present results provide the first empirical evidence of CRP curve modulation by different types of salience and suggest that recall patterns upon the presentation of emotional and perceptual oddballs are mediated by different mechanisms.
+Mnemonic enhancement for oddballs has been described alongside retrograde and anterograde amnesiac effects.
+Conditional response probability (CRP) curves provide a quantitative approach to evaluate free recall and show that recall occurs for contiguous items with forward-directionality.
+We hypothesized that presenting emotional oddballs would increase CRP curves, increasing the forward-flow of memory and explaining the retrograde amnesic effect.
+70 participants encoded 40 lists (13 neutral items, 1 oddball [emotional, perceptual]) at varying SOAs followed by a distractor task before free-recalling.
+Enhanced recall of both oddball types was accompanied by a mild retrograde and anterograde amnesia.
+A significant oddball x transition type interaction showed that transitions from emotional oddballs were enhanced, although not correlated to retrograde amnesia, and transitions from perceptual oddballs did not show forwards-directionality.
+This is the first empirical evidence of CRP modulation by salience which suggests recall patterns after presenting emotional and perceptual oddballs are mediated by different mechanisms.

-STATEMENT OF RELEVANCE- 150 WORDS
+STATEMENT OF RELEVANCE

+We applied a quantitative CRP analysis to free recall of perceptual and emotional oddballs.
+In conclusion, whilst both oddball types showed forward contiguity effects, we found stronger forward contiguity effects in transitions from the emotional oddballs i.e an enhanced memory forward-flow after emotional oddballs compared to perceptual ones.
+Overall, these results shed light on potentially distinct mechanisms underlying CRP curve modulation by different types of salience and could inform future work into clinical manifestations of emotional memory.

 INTRODUCTION